research-team-usa/multi-tag-agent-framework/Contact.md

 - Email: serviceblend@gmail.com

 Licensing & Usage Policy
-The multi-tag-agent-framework is released under an open license to foster innovation and collaboration.
+The multi-tag-agent-framework is released under the MIT License to foster innovation and collaboration.

 Permitted Usage: You are free to use, study, modify, test, benchmark, and integrate this framework into commercial or private hardware/software projects.

-Attribution: Please credit the original architect (Emanuel Schaaf) and link back to this repository when using substantial parts of the framework.
+Attribution: Please credit the original architect (Emanuel Schaaf) and link back to this repository when using substantial portions of the framework.

 Compliance: Contribute back improvements where possible to strengthen the ecosystem.
 No warranty is provided — use at your own responsibility.